 Examples of coordination skills Musiah students acquire within their first few songs include:

-This is clearly not normal so early in other piano/keyboard courses but with Musiah online piano lessons it is not only possible, it is in fact normal - and has been for the last 18 years.
+This is clearly not normal so early in other piano / keyboard courses but when you learn piano with Musiah, it is not only possible, it is in fact normal - and has been for the last 18 years.

 Also, in case you were wondering, Musiah piano / keyboard lessons do of course cover other notes on the piano / keyboard outside of the C position.
 The interesting thing about waiting until students have first mastered

-before moving to other positions on the keyboard is that playing new notes (when they can do all these other things) is actually very easy and presents no difficulty to students of Musiah online piano lessons.
+before moving to other positions on the keyboard is that playing new notes (when they can do all these other things) is actually very easy and presents no difficulty to students who learn piano with Musiah.

-So now you have yet another reason to try Musiah online piano lessons.
+So now you have yet another reason to try learning piano with Musiah.
 It's a great form of brain training and will maximise the academic benefits you get from piano / keyboard lessons.

 Til next time,